 With white and grey everywhere, why not leverage it?
 Three images HDR (Photomatix).
 I pulled the HDR into Nik's Silver EFX Pro and applied one of the presets for the final result.

 I drove from Plainsboro back through Kingston and down to Faculty Road near Princeton University.
-I had not walked this trail before and I thought perhaps I would find something of interest.??I was disappointed.
-I'm sure it's a beautiful trail in the spring, summer and fall.
-Single image pulled into NIk’s Color EFX Pro.
+I had not walked this trail before, and I thought perhaps I would find something interesting.
+I was disappointed.
+I'm sure it's a beautiful spring, summer, and fall trail.
+Single image pulled into Nik's Color EFX Pro.

 I drove from Faculty Road and parked on William St. on the northwestern end of the Princeton University campus.
 Why not get some architectural images?
 I have lived in the area for fourteen years.
 Nothing changes.
 Even the new buildings are built to match the architecture and feel of the old buildings.
-Unless you see it being built it's hard to tell what is new and what is old.
-This is a three image HDR (Photomatix).
-I pulled the result into Nik's Silver EFX pro and adjusted perspective in Adobe Lightroom.
+Unless you see it being made, it's hard to tell what is new and what is old.
+This is a three-image HDR (Photomatix).
+I pulled the result into Nik's Silver EFX Pro and adjusted the perspective in Adobe Lightroom.

 The image HDR, treated in Nik's Silver EFX Pro, then cropped to focus on the door itself.
-Many of the older Princeton University campus buildings have these doors, seemingly place randomly on the perimeter.
+Many of the older Princeton University campus buildings have these doors, seemingly placed randomly on the perimeter.
 I have no idea where they lead.

 I walked up Streicker Walk to McCosh Walk toward McCosh Hall.
-Three images HDR, Silver EFX Pro, cropping.??There was a metal post near the doorway just as you enter the arch.
+Three images HDR, Silver EFX Pro, cropping.?
+There was a metal post near the doorway just as you entered the arch.
 I spent some time with Photoshop's content aware-fill and clone stamp tool to remove the post.
 I think I did a decent job there.